Holy Cross Church – A brief history

 The three windows in the nave are 15th century.
 The east window and two small windows in the south wall are modern.
 The stained glass tracery window was donated in 1992.

 The altar was presented to commemorate the Coronation of Edward the Seventh in 1902.
-The old communion table, (still in use in the church), and the communion rails both date from 1700.
+The old communion table, (still in use in the church), and the communion rails, with twisted balusters, both date from the early 18th century.

 St Andrew’s Church – A brief history